eonurk/RNA-seq-differential-analyses-guideline/README.md

 ```r
 dds = DESeq(dds)
 ```
-    Note: It may take longer compared to other methods, so saving the object may help for further analyses.
+    Note: It may take longer compared to other methods, so saving `dds` object may help for different analyses.

 Then, we can just test the results as we did earlier,
 ```r